 The park is owned by the people of Victoria; it is Crown Land and falls under the control of the Department of Environment, Land, Water & Planning (DELWP).
 DELWP has entrusted the Shire of Macedon Ranges with major responsibility for day-to-day operations of Romsey Park.
-Since 2011 (DSE, DEPI) DELWP has provided the club with over $15,000 for the removal of dead and/or dangerous trees and branches across the Park.
+Since 2011 (DSE, DEPI) DELWP has paid over $15,000 for the removal of dead and/or dangerous trees and branches across the Park.

 The Shire of Macedon Ranges website page for “Romsey Park” gives a good idea of the facilities and sporting and other groups who use Romsey Park.

 A “Park’s Committee”, comprising of representatives from the user groups and the community, is able to make recommendations to the Macedon Ranges Shire on the maintenance of, and improvements to, the park.